maximzaika/ReChat/README.md

   It doesn't take the correct id or index onto the account.
 - Client (friend list): If chat is opened, message counter should always be 0 or reset itself if message in view (right now it doesn't reset in this case)
-- Client : Delete message button (1hr time timer) refresh on load or rerender.
+- Client: Delete message button (1hr time timer) refresh on load or rerender.
   It needs to disable the deletion if it goes past 1 hr automatically.
+- ~~Client: Receiving a message from the user that has no messages crashing the application.~~
 - ~~Server : If 2 parties have chat opened, the message doesn't get saved on the server side.
 Which causes issues like deleting non-existent message or not receiving the message on page refresh.~~